-John Geoghegan was born in Ashford, County Wicklow which was then still part of the United Kingdom of Great Britain and Ireland.
+John Geoghegan was born in Ashford, County Wicklow.
 His family lived for a time in Ballydoreen and later at 11 Nun’s Cross.
 After leaving school, Geoghegan worked locally, mostly for Tottenhams.

-The Irish Brigade participated in the final battle of the Italian campaign which involved attacking German positions in the Argenta gap south of the River Po.
-Sergeant Geoghegan MM was killed in action on 21 April 1945.
-The war in Italy ended on 2 May.
-He is buried at the Argenta Commonwealth War Cemetery.
+The Irish Brigade would participate in the final battle of the Italian campaign which involved attacking German positions in the Argenta Gap south of the River Po.
+Sergeant Geoghegan MM was killed in action on 21 April 1945 and is buried at the Argenta Commonwealth War Cemetery.

 In a letter sent to The Irish Brigade website in October 2010, his fiancee in 1945, Kathleen Gregory shared her memories of Sergeant Geoghegan.

 “John was incredibly brave, we were all so proud of him.
 He asked one of the nursing sisters to write to me and was so afraid he might have to have his arm amputated….His belongings also contained a six-inch bronze statue which he picked up in a bombed-out church on their retreat to Dunkirk.
 It was all that was left there.
 He prayed to the statue to help him get home.”
 In an earlier letter in August 2010, Kathleen said: “It (John’s death) was a dreadful tragedy for such a close-knit family and John is never forgotten.”